Home | Browse Topics | Health & disability | Disability rights | Your rights to state-funded education

 UN Convention on the Rights of Persons with Disabilities, Art 24 UN Convention on the Rights of the Child, Art 23

 The IHC organisation is currently trying to do this, on behalf of hundreds of disabled students and their whānau, over the difficulties disabled students have with enrolling at their local school, fully participating in school life and accessing the curriculum.
 The IHC complaint has been in process since 2008.
 As of mid-2023, it is waiting to be heard by the Human Rights Review Tribunal.
 The result could make a big difference to every disabled person’s experience of education.
-You can follow the progress at campaigns.ihc.org.nz (or go to ihc.org.nz, navigate to “get involved,” select “advocacy,” then scroll down to “Ākona: IHC’s Education Campaign”_.
+You can follow the progress at Ākona: IHC’s Education Campaign.

-The Court of Appeal (the second highest court in New Zealand) has set down some guidelines for applying that Bill of Rights protection in a disability context.
-The judges said the disadvantage caused by the discrimination can’t be minor, or in other words, it needs to be ‘substantial’.
-They also said that in deciding whether the discrimination involved the kind of reasonable limit that’s allowed under the Bill or Rights Act, the court would need to consider the aims of the particular government policy or action, and how those aims connected to the discrimination.
+The Court of Appeal (the second highest court in New Zealand) has set down some guidelines for applying that Bill of Rights protection in the context of discrimination against family carers of disabled people The judges said the disadvantage caused by the discrimination need to be “material”.
+In other words, it can’t be minor.
+That discrimination will be unlawful if it is not reasonable (justified “in a free and democratic society”).
+They also said that in deciding whether the discrimination involved the kind of reasonable limit that’s allowed under the Bill of Rights Act, a court would need to consider the aims of the particular government policy or action, and how the discrimination was connected to those aims.

 How can I enforce my right to education without going to court?

-Code of Health & Disability Services Consumers’ Rights UN Convention on the Rights of Persons with Disabilities, Art 24 UN Convention on the Rights of the Child, Art 23
+New Zealand Bill of Rights Act 1990, ss 5, 19 Health and Disability Commissioner (Code of Health and Disability Services Consumers’ Rights) Regulations 1996 UN Convention on the Rights of Persons with Disabilities, art 24; UN Convention on the Rights of the Child, art 23

-If you have a problem at school, the best place to start solving it is at school, with teachers, the principal and if necessary, the Board of Trustees.
-You can also speak to staff at the Learning Support section of your local Ministry of Education office.
+If you have a problem at school, the best place to start solving it is at school with teachers and the principal, as well as the Board of Trustees if necessary.
+You can also make a complaint in writing to staff at the Learning Support section of your local Ministry of Education office.
+They will contact you within 5 working days to talk about how they will manage your complaint, and aim to sort out most complaints within 15 working days.
+For more information, go to Make a complaint about Learning Support Services on the Ministry of Education’s website.

-If you’re having trouble getting the school to recognise your rights, it’s a good idea to put the issues down in writing, in a letter to the school.
-Make sure you mention your rights, and the particular laws or United Nations conventions that are the source of those rights, to remind people of the government’s obligations.
+If you’re having trouble getting the school to recognise your rights, it’s a good idea to put the issues down in writing by sending a letter to the school.
+Make sure you mention your rights, and the particular laws or United Nations conventions that are the source of those rights, to remind the school of the government’s obligations.

 • The UN Convention on the Rights of the Child requires the government to recognise the special needs of mentally and physically disabled children, and to ensure that disabled children have effective access to education (Article 23).